Topics Map > Lumen Courses

 • If the course is exclusively online, select only a single component (usually lecture).

 • Where possible on course changes, select a grading basis that has the type written out (Lecture and Discussion vs DIS-LEC).
+The first listed component is the primary component for scheduling and is where the grading is associated.

 • If you need multiple scheduling patterns, select the appropriate type of component(s).